ont-app/vocabulary/README.md

 vocabularies emerge which are shared amongst a community of users working in the same domain.

-The is a large number of public vocabularies dedicated to various application domains, some of which have gained a good deal of traction in the Linked Data community.
+There are a large number of public vocabularies dedicated to various application domains, some of which have gained a good deal of traction in the Linked Data community.
 Ont-app/vocabulary includes declarations of their associated namespaces, packaged within the core module, a